aerapay/corporate-form/README.md

 # Aerapay Corporate Form

-The Aerapay Corporate Form is a snippet which can be implemented on any corporate website to let customers of this corporate directly register.
+The Aerapay Corporate Reistration Form is a snippet which can be implemented on a website to permit consumer registration for Aerapay Corporate accounts.

 ## Documentation